lindig/ocaml-ago/README.md

 # Building

 Ago is implemented in OCaml.
 It does not rely on libraries outside of the standard library and was developed with OCaml 4.02.1.

-    make
-    make PREFIX=/usr/local install
+    jbuilder build

 # Documentation